-Memphis, Tennessee: The Greatest Place to Stand Near Elvis
+Photos in Memphis, The Greatest Place to Stand Near Elvis

-This place should have its own zip code, because it is so well known, so large at nearly 14 acres, and brings in such a huge amount of yearly revenues.
-Elvis Presley, 34 years after his death is still one of the top money earning celebrities in America.
+The Memphis attraction should have its own zip code, because it is so well known, so large at nearly 14 acres, and brings in such a huge amount of yearly revenues.
+Elvis Presley, decades after his death, is still one of the top money earning celebrities in America.

 3734 Elvis Presley Boulevard

 I didn't "get" Elvis Presley in my teenage and college world of rock bands, classical music, and John Philip Sousa marches for football season.

 I was driving to work on the morning of August 16, 1977 as I heard in a radio broadcast that Elvis had died.
 It was a sad event, but the huge candlelight vigils and crowds of fans at Graceland for the viewing were awesome and surprising as I watrched television reports.
 More people stand by his grave every year now than by John F. Kennedy's and its eternal flame.
 I began to understand the reasons for this as time passed.

 As the years proceeded, I met my friend who visited Graceland once a decade.
 He was an accomplished musician himself, but played CDs of Doug Church and other Elvis tribute artists he had known in the USAF.
 I have a few Elvis CDs now, largely gospel songs, but my favorite is one CD of Elvis's and other popular songs that my friend recorded in his Elvis voice.